InformaticsMatters/pipelines-utils/README.md

 -   `Tests ignored` are test found that are not run because they have been marked for non-execution as the test name begins with `ignore_`.

+### Limiting test search
+You can limit the tests that are located by defining the parent directories that you want executed on the command-line.
+From gradle you can add the test directories as a comma-separated list with the `-o` option.
+To only run the tests in the pipelines project your command-line would look like this: -

+    $ ./gradlew runPipelineTester -Pptargs=-opipelines

 ### In Docker
 You can run the pipeline tests in Docker using their expected container image (defined in the service descriptor).
 Doing this gives you added